raspberrypilearning/321-make-mentor-guide/en/step_2.md

 + **Encourages reusing and remixing**

 Professional software developers reuse code and look things up all the time.
-Programmers don't remember everything and nobody asks a mechanic to make the engine parts they use when they build an engine &mdash; the skill is knowing how to put them together!
+Programmers don't remember everything.
+Nobody asks a mechanic to make the engine parts they use when they build an engine &mdash; the skill is knowing how to put them together!

 + **Introduces role models**